 Recycling Resources

-Programs and Annual events such as the Tire Amnesty, Green Waste Days, and programs such as the Refuel your Fun Campaign for refillable and recyclable propane canisters are just a few of the ways the Solid & Hazardous Waste Division is working to keep Nevada County clean
+Nevada County is committed to providing recycling to Residents by working with various local agencies, community services and, Waste Management and Cal Recycle.
+Programs and Annual events such as the Tire Amnesty, Green Waste Days as well as the Refuel your Fun Campaign, which provides refillable and recyclable propane canisters are a few of the ways the Solid & Hazardous Waste Division is working to keep Nevada County clean .

 RECYCLING FACILITIES MAP